Kiffin's deal is believed to be for three years, with two one-year club options.

 Davis offered jobs to both Sarkisian and Kiffin on Friday.
 Both said no. Kiffin, though, later agreed to listen to Davis once the talks concerning him changed from offensive coordinator to head coach.

-A person close to Kiffin said Kiffin arrived in Oakland intent upon taking the
+A person close to Kiffin said Kiffin arrived in Oakland intent upon taking the Raiders job, if offered.

 After Sarkisian's second interview, he changed his mind and returned to a reported hefty raise at USC.

 Kiffin, current Raiders defensive coordinator Rob Ryan and former New York Giants coach Jim Fassel were the lone candidates still in the running to replace Shell.
 Kiffin has spent the past two years as USC's offensive coordinator.
 He called the plays, while Sarkisian worked from the sideline as an adviser to coach Pete Carroll.

 Kiffin interviewed for the University of Minnesota job that went to Tim Brewster earlier this month and also received a call from new Alabama coach Nick Saban about joining his staff, but he declined an interview.

 Sarkisian has never called plays.
 He was the Raiders quarterbacks coach in 2004.

 Kiffin's NFL experience is limited to one season.
 He worked with the secondary as the defensive quality control coach for the Jacksonville Jaguars in 2000 before he arrived at USC.

 Kiffin's father, Monte, is the longtime Tampa Bay Buccaneers defensive coordinator.

 One of Kiffin's first duties will be hiring an offensive coordinator.
 Davis interviewed former Raiders offensive coordinator Marc Trestman for the vacancy two weeks ago.